Jacknes/pascoe.dev/content/blog/hello-world/index.md

 Hello :)

-My name is Jack, and I will be using this blog to continue learning more about web development and programming, along with sharing my experiences around coffee technology and life in general.
+My name is Jack, and I will be using this blog to continue learning more about web development and programming, along with sharing my experiences around coffee, technology and life in general.

 I think that if I don't set some obtainable goals right off the bat, this blog probably won't remain front of mind.
 So, there are a few things I want to achieve: